lbarqueira/lbarqueira/README.md

 **About Personal Stuffs:**
 - 👨🏽‍💻 I’m currently working on Flutter mobile app development;
 - 🌱 I’m currently learning Flutter & Dart;
 - 💬 Ask me about anything!
-I will be glead to help;
+I will be glad to help;
 - 📫 How to reach me: [@barqueira](https://twitter.com/barqueira);

 **Languages and Tools:**